-LPU When LLE is active, this command will cause · · · · · · · · · · · · · · · · · · · MTM to place all of its subtasks (which are able to run on an APU) on queue 0 (LPU 0 directed).
-When LLE is not active, this command will be rejected and the MTM subtasks will be placed on the CPU ready queue.
-CPU When LLE is active, this command will cause MTM to place all of its subtasks on the CPU ready queue.
-DISPLAY This command displays current variable/fixed

-This command displays current variable, like threshold values, PSM values, CPU and APU loads and queue information to the system console.
+LPU When LLE is active, this command will cause MTM to place all of its subtasks (which are able to run on an APU) on queue 0 (LPU 0 directed).
+When LLE is not active, this command will be rejected and the MTM subtasks will be placed on the CPU ready queue. СРО When LLE is active, this command will cause MTM to place all of its subtasks on the CPU ready queue.
+2 2 2 2 2 2 2 2 2 DISPLAY This command displays current variable/fixed threshold values, PSM values, CPU and APU loads and queue information to the system console.
 OFF This command removes the LLE from the system; all future starts of MTM subtasks will be on the CPU ready queue.

-ON This command will load and start the LLE (taskid - .MTMLLE).
+2 2 2 2 ON This command will load and start the LLE (taskid = .MTMLLE).
 Eligibility is set to its default which is 1%.

+ELIGIBILITY

-ELIGIBILITY This command controls the eligibility value and/or the evaluation logic.
+This command controls the eligibility value and/or the evaluation logic.

 - n is the fixed queue 0 eligibility value in percent.
-The range of n is between 1 and 99. - F is the fixed queue 0 eligibility mode for the LLE. - D is the dynamic queue O eligibility mode for the LLE. - N is the nooperation mode for the LLE.
+The range of n is between 1 and 99.
+If n is omitted, the previously specified value is used.
+The default after LLE start is 1%. - F is the fixed queue 0 eligibility mode for the LLE. - D is the dynamic queue 0 eligibility mode for the LLE. - N is the nooperation mode for the LLE.